Guide for Authors

 Present the results and their significance clearly.
 Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
 Tables and figures should be numbered in the order of their mention in the text.

-Deals with critical review and interpretations of the results, and is supported by relevant updated references.
+Deal with critical review and interpretations of the results, and is supported by relevant updated references.
 Repetition of data should be avoided.
 It should end with brief conclusions.
 In Short Communications, Results and Discussion may be combined.

 This section should highlight the major, firm discoveries and state the added value of the main finding, without literature references.